Skip to content

 This project investigates the effect of tenure requirements on the supply of female candidates for academic positions in Economics.
 Economic research is known for having a “leaky pipeline:” Despite high early-stage academic achievements, only a few women reach tenured positions.
 We hypothesise that high publication requirements for tenure deter female economists from pursuing a career in academia.

-Within a hypothetical choice experiment, we will quantify the willingness of PhD candidates in economics to give up salary, low teaching loads, or prestigious positions for jobs with less stringent tenure requirements.
+During the first year of the project, within a hypothetical choice experiment, we quantified the willingness of PhD candidates in economics to give up salary, low teaching loads, or prestigious positions for jobs with less stringent tenure requirements.
 Our findings aim to inform policies to retain female talent in academia.

 Go back to top of the page